Meeting Time: February 11, 2021 at 5:30pm PST

 • Default_avatar

-Jill Peterson about 3 years ago
+Jill Peterson almost 4 years ago

 On behalf of the Sacramento Chapter of Citizen's Climate Lobby, we write in support of the Commission moving forward with the proposed amendments set forth by the Staff Report regarding building electrification under Agenda Item 5.
 The Mayors' Commission on Climate Change (MCCC) spent two years developing its recommendations.
 One of the unanimous recommendations made by the MCCC was for the implementation of a building electrification ordinance during Year 1.
 Last fall, the City Council also directed staff to move quickly to implement several MCCC recommendations, including the ordinance before the Commission.
 Multiple jurisdictions throughout California have already taken this important step toward electrification in order to reduce greenhouse gases.
 Sacramento can delay no longer if we are to meet the challenge of climate change.
 Therefore, CCL strongly urges you to support the building electrification ordinance.
 Edith Thacher, Lead & Jill Peterson